India: State withdraws forced sterilization order | DW | 23.02.2020

 Forced sterilization: Blast from the past

-More than four decades ago, Sanjay Gandhi, the son of former Indian Prime Minister Indira Gandhi, undertook a mass sterilization drive in India during the period known as the Emergency, when fundamental rights and civil liberties were suspended.
+More than four decades ago, Sanjay Gandhi, son of and advisor to former Indian Prime Minister Indira Gandhi, instigated a mass sterilization drive in India during the period known as the Emergency, when fundamental rights and civil liberties were suspended.
 About 6.2 million men were sterilized in one year, with several men dying during botched operations.

 The BJP didn't waste time drawing parallels between the circular and the 1970s forced sterilization program.
 Madhya Pradesh's current chief minister, Kamal Nath, of the Congress party, was close to Sanjay Gandhi.